What we offer

 (popup) Secondments

 We regularly have secondment opportunities for officials employed by our member states.
 It is a mutually beneficial arrangement - officials can gain experience and contacts in the international environment at the Council of Europe, while we can benefit from the specific skills and expertise they bring.
-As well as being published on our website, these opportunities are also issued to the members states' Permanent Delegations to the Council of Europe.
+As well as being published on our website, these opportunities are also issued to the members states' Permanent Representations to the Council of Europe.

 Seconded officials include international, national, regional and local officials, as well as other persons sent by member states in accordance with their national legislation.

 Seconded officials must remain in employment or be paid by the member state from which they are seconded throughout the period of secondment and receive no salary from the Council of Europe.
 In accordance with the agreements concerned, secondments may foresee a displacement allowance and travel expenses from the Organisation.
-In 2025, the monthly relocation allowance amounts to €6.387,54 for the first two months and, as from the third month, to a minimum of €3.182,79.
+In 2026, the monthly relocation allowance amounts to €6.409,50 for the first two months and, as from the third month, to a minimum of €3.204,75.
 This amount could be supplemented depending on your personal situation.

 They must also be nationals of a member state of the Council of Europe and, in the case of partial agreements, nationals of a member state of the Council of Europe or of the partial agreement concerned.
-They may work in any field where their services are deemed necessary, provided that there is no conflict with the interests of the organisation.
+They may work in any field where their services are deemed necessary, provided that there is no conflict with the interests of the Organisation.
 While on secondment with the Council of Europe, seconded officials may neither receive nor seek instructions in connection with the performance of their duties from any government, authority, organisation or person outside the Council of Europe.

 The period of secondment must be at least four months and not more than two years.
 Secondment may be prolonged or renewed, but the total duration of one secondment period may not exceed three years, except in cases of derogation.